adelasantosd/normtrace-disability-rights/references/frameworks/legal-argumentation.md

 - **High**: there is an identifiable affected group, a reasonably stable legal basis, and a plausible pathway to judicial or quasi-judicial review.
 - **Medium**: there is a solid legal basis, but the issue remains novel or procedurally difficult.
 - **Low**: the argument depends on highly innovative interpretation, uncertain standing, or prior institutional change.

+### Relevance for NormTrace

+This matrix is not a substitute for legal judgment.
+It is a heuristic tool for deciding which findings are most strategically relevant in a given institutional setting.

 ---